CPS1 Key Concepts

 - Runs code, often exposing a network port.

-- Key attributes: Code Repository, Stacks, Tasks, and Network Ports.
+- Key attributes: Code Repository, Packages, and Network Ports.

 - Supports monorepos (multiple programing languages) and single programing language repositories.